iamzr/ImcProsperity2/README.md

 This will install all packages listed in requirements.txt necessary for running the trader.

 ## Usage
-To test your trader's performance, use the provided backtester:
+To test the trader's performance, use the provided backtester:

 ```commandline
 prosperity2bt trader.py <round_number>